 The Community plant variety right confers upon the holder exclusive rights on the material for propagation of the variety in the entire territory of the European Union.

-A Community plant variety right has a duration 25 years from the date of grant, and can be extended to 30 years for ligneous stemmed varieties.
+A Community plant variety right has a duration 25 years from the date of grant, and can be extended to 30 years for woody varieties (trees and vines).

 Assignment is allowed only to natural or legal persons entitled to apply for a Community plant variety right.